DavidNash2024/Win32xx/samples/StatusBar/Readme.txt

 Features demonstrated in this example
 =====================================
-* Positioning child windows such as a hyperlink control and progress bar on the StatusBar.
+* Positioning child windows such as a hyperlink control and progress bar on the StatusBar
 * Displaying an icon in a StatusBar part
 * Performing owner drawing on a StatusBar part.
 * ExcludeClipRect is used to exclude the progress bar from the background's